 The surety bond must be in place from the time of the initial permit up to completion of the well and cannot be canceled.
 The premium will renew on the bond yearly for the life of the well.
 If the well transfers to new owners, a new bond is required to fulfill the permit conditions.
 Failure to maintain a bond will result in a claim against the bond by the Division.

 The surety bond also ensures the well is properly plugged and the surface restored to its natural space.
 The plugged well must pass through an inspection process and the surface restored to meet state standards.
 The Division will release the bond after two years of the well inspection.
 After the surety is in receipt of the release, the premium for the bond will no longer be required.

 Up to a $100,000 surety bond is required.

 The premium that you pay for an Georgia Oil and Natural Gas Well Surety Bond is dependent on credit and business and personal financial statements.
+Our rates start at $100 for bond amounts $10,000 and under with good credit.
+Bond amounts over $10,000 start at 1% of the bond amount with good credit.
 Contact SuretyGroup.com for a free quote based on your specific situation.